GoogleCloudPlatform/professional-services/examples/bq_benchmarks/README.md

 #### DataStudio

-The results from data-analytics-pocs.bq_loader_benchmark.bq_load_results can also be visualized in the DataStudio dashboard (UPDATE LINK TO SPECIFIC PAGE) .
+The results from data-analytics-pocs.bq_loader_benchmark.bq_load_results can also be visualized in the [DataStudio dashboard](https://datastudio.google.com/c/u/0/reporting/8f677f2e-6a50-4d68-bdea-d40576dec266/page/BNDj) .

 ## Usage
 This project contains the tools to create the resources needed to run the benchmarks.